Bluetooth: Uses

-Bluetooth Classes and power use
+Bluetooth classes and power use

 Historically, the Bluetooth range was defined by the radio class, with a lower class (and higher output power) having larger range.
-The actual range achieved by a given link will depend on the qualities of the devices at both ends of the link, as well as the air and obstacles in between.
-The primary hardware attributes affecting range are the data rate, protocol (Bluetooth Classic or Bluetooth Low Energy), the transmitter power, the receiver sensitivity, and the gain of both antennas.
+The actual range of a given link depends on several qualities of both communicating devices and the air and obstacles in between.
+The primary attributes affecting range are the data rate, protocol (Bluetooth Classic or Bluetooth Low Energy), transmission power, and receiver sensitivity, and the relative orientations and gains of both antennas.

 The effective range varies depending on propagation conditions, material coverage, production sample variations, antenna configurations and battery conditions.
 Most Bluetooth applications are for indoor conditions, where attenuation of walls and signal fading due to signal reflections make the range far lower than specified line-of-sight ranges of the Bluetooth products.

 Most Bluetooth applications are battery-powered Class 2 devices, with little difference in range whether the other end of the link is a Class 1 or Class 2 device as the lower-powered device tends to set the range limit.
 In some cases the effective range of the data link can be extended when a Class 2 device is connecting to a Class 1 transceiver with both higher sensitivity and transmission power than a typical Class 2 device.
-Mostly, however, the Class 1 devices have a similar sensitivity to Class 2 devices.
-Connecting two Class 1 devices with both high sensitivity and high power can allow ranges far in excess of the typical 100m, depending on the throughput required by the application.
+In general, however, Class 1 devices have sensitivities similar to those of Class 2 devices.
+Connecting two Class 1 devices with both high sensitivity and high power can allow ranges far in excess of the typical 100 m, depending on the throughput required by the application.
 Some such devices allow open field ranges of up to 1 km and beyond between two similar devices without exceeding legal emission limits.

 Bluetooth profile

+To use Bluetooth wireless technology, a device must be able to interpret certain Bluetooth profiles.